-SOCIAL CIRCLE - Early hunting seasons for some species of waterfowl will open soon, according to the Georgia Department of Natural Resources, Wildlife Resources Division.
+SOCIAL CIRCLE - Commercial shad season is from 6 a.m.
+Jan.
+1 through midnight March 31, according to the Georgia Department of Natural Resources, Wildlife Resources Division.

 Page 1 of 1